madmachineio/docs/blog/2022/04-06-introduction-about-embedded.md

 * [**Arduino**](https://www.arduino.cc/): A very famous brand/company that produces a series of microcontroller boards.
 The boards can be programmed using C or C++.
 The greatest advantage of Arduino is the massive amount of C/C++ libraries and the huge community.
 When programming an Arduino board, you are actually doing **bare-metal** programming.
 However, you don't need to deal with the low-level hardware details because Arduino provides a series C/C++ API, which is very easy for software engineers to get started.

 * [**Raspberry Pi**](https://www.raspberrypi.org/): RPi looks like Arduino, but it's totally different.
 RPi is a general-purpose computer but small in size (also very cheap).
 The hardware architecture is similar to a cellphone or tablet.
 It can run the standard Linux. **It's the same to develop an RPi application as any other Linux applications.** RPi does provide some peripherals, so you can use it to communicate (through Linux driver API) with external sensors.
-I think thie is the only similarity with Arduino.
+I think this is the only similarity with Arduino.